 According to the U.S. Department of Labor's Bureau of Labor Statistics, the median annual wage for construction and building inspectors as of May 2020, was $62,860.
 The lowest 10 percent of earners made less than $37,850, and the top 10 percent earned more than $101,170.

 About the Industry

-When you aren't performing inspections, you'll likely be writing up reports.
-Many home inspectors are self-employed, so you'll get to choose when and where to complete your reports.
+When you aren't performing inspections, you will likely be writing up reports.
+Many home inspectors are self-employed, so you will get to choose when and where to complete your reports.
 If you work for a home inspection firm, you may be expected to compile reports at the company's office.